MeirionHughes/rowan/README.md

 npm test
 ```

-there is an es2017 example in the repo that you can run with:
+there is an `example.ts` that you can run with ts-node

 ```
-gulp compile:source:es2017
-node --harmony-async-await example
+ts-node example
 ```

 ## Credits